Travel Ball

 Travel ball is competitive youth baseball played for a club team outside the local recreational or school league, typically involving tournaments in multiple cities and a higher, more selective level of competition.

-Travel teams are usually formed through tryouts, practice together regularly outside of a school season, and compete in weekend tournaments that can involve significant travel — sometimes just regionally, sometimes across the country for higher-profile events.
-Compared to house or recreational leagues, travel ball generally offers a higher level of competition, more games in a shorter window, and more exposure to college recruiters and scouts, particularly at the older age groups.
+Travel teams are usually formed through tryouts, practice together regularly outside of a school season, and compete in weekend tournaments that can involve significant travel.
+This means sometimes just regionally, sometimes across the country for higher-profile events.
+Compared to house or recreational leagues, travel ball generally offers a higher level of competition, more games in a shorter window, and more exposure to college recruiters and scouts, especially at the older age groups.

-Travel ball is a significant commitment of time and money for families, and it is not the only path to development or exposure — plenty of players develop well and get recruited through school ball, showcases, and camps without ever playing travel.
-Families considering travel ball should weigh the added cost, travel time, and game volume against a specific player's goals, since more games and reps are not automatically better if they come at the cost of rest, other sports, or focused skill-development time.
+Travel ball is a significant commitment of time and money for families.
+It is not the only path to development or exposure.
+This means plenty of players develop well and get recruited through school ball, showcases, and camps without ever playing travel.
+Families considering travel ball should weigh the added cost, travel time, and game volume against a specific player's goals, since more games and reps are not on its own better if they come at the cost of rest, other sports, or focused skill-development time.

 Example